 CMS completed a Letter of Interest (LOI) process from December 3 – December 21, 2020.

-The Geo Model will be tested over a six-year period in four to ten regions and will include two three-year Model Agreement periods, the first of which starts on January 1, 2022, and the second of which starts on January 1, 2025.
+The Geo Model will be tested over a six-year period in four to ten regions and will include two three-year Model Agreement periods.
+The Geo Model is currently under review and will no longer begin on January 1, 2022.
+CMS will share additional information when available.

 If you are interested in additional information about Geo, please contact DCGEO@cms.hhs.gov.